IDEA4RC/idea4rc-helm-capsule/README.md

 Moreover, this chart deploys the Vantage6 node, too, bundling it as a dependency.

 ## Configuration
-The main concept behind this Helm chart is to have a capsule deployment that's as easy and flexible as possible.
+The main concept behind this Helm chart is to have a Capsule deployment that's as easy and flexible as possible.
 This means that the user will be able to configure the main components freely and/or to turn on/off specific features.

 The main configuration file is the ```values.yaml``` file that's present at the root path of the chart.
 This file contains all the variables leveraged by Helm, in conjunction with the chart templates, to generate the actual yaml files that will be fed to Kubernetes.
 Users can override these values at their leisure.
 For example, ISTIO can be put in PERMISSIVE mode for the datamesh namespace by changing the deafutl value to```istio.mtlsMode: STRICT``` or the HAPI FHIR docker image tag for the FHIR Data server can be changed by replacing the ```fhirDataServer.server.image.tag``` with the desired version and so on and so forth.
 Users are invited to take a look at the included ```values.yaml``` files to understand which variables can be interacted with.

 Another way to alter the chart configuration is by overriding values when executing the install command by leveraging the ```--set``` switch.
 Multiple values can be overridden by passing multiple instances of this switch.
 Since this chart is leveraging sub-charts, values can be changed both at sub-chart level or at the main chart level, but do remember that the main ```values.yaml``` file overrides the variables defined in the sub-charts.
 Some of the required information that is specific to each deployment, for eg. Keycloak authentication info, is also passed to the chart with this method.

 ## Endpoints
-Once the capsule has been deployed, the internal services will be available at the endpoints specified in the various virtual services of each component.
+Once the Capsule has been deployed, the internal services will be available at the endpoints specified in the various virtual services of each component.
 Looking at the virtual services, we can see that access to internal services is mapped via virtualhosts, for eg. the ETL service will be available at the ```https://$CAPSULE_PUB_IP/datagate/``` URL.
 In the current release, only the ETL endpoint is published by default.
 Access to other components can be enabled or disabled by interacting with the relative virtualService variable parameter that can be found in the main ```values.yaml``` file.
 These changes can be applied either at deployment time or by upgading the chart while passing the proper options.

 This is a list of components that are published via Virtual Service, together with their relative prefix path: